This is very useful but easily forgotten. We will look how to do this on both Linux and Windows machines.

 msinfo to load all data about your computer.
 You simply type

 msinfo in the search box located at the bottom left corner and you will be greeted by a similar screen.

 Lastly, with the command line interface on Windows, you could use

-I prefer this method on Windows because it shows you which updates are currently installed onto the machine.
+I prefer this method on Windows because it shows you a lot of information in addition to which updates are currently installed on the machine.